mech/Notes/Design (Product)/process.md

 > Learn early and often rather than launch early and often - [What fuels great design](http://www.gv.com/lib/what-fuels-great-design-and-why-most-startups-dont-do-it)

 ## Lean UX

+Agile is great with its lightweight iterative approach.
+The problem with the sprints is that it never allows for looking **holistically** at the entire picture.

+> For more iterative work, agile is pretty great.
+For designs/problems that require more holistic thinking, it often wastes more time than it's trying to save.
+Better to give yourself a little space to solve those complex problems outside the agile cadence, then fold it back in to sprints once you've got it better figured out.

+---

+> You're not iterating if you only do it once - David Bland

+---

+> As designers of any stripe, we get very easily sucked into designing and building to a high level of fidelity, rather than creating low-fidelity/low-quality versions of the fuller system.
+Agencies in particular are conditioned to think of deliverables as needing to be high-quality and high-fidelity.
+There's a discomfort at the idea of delivering something low-fidelity or sketchy that we - and our clients, of course - need to get over.

 * [How we quickly test our ideas before building](http://tales.timehop.com/post/91976772996/how-we-quickly-test-our-ideas-before-building-and-the)